-God, in wonderful grace, is pleafed to represent himself, as it were, at the command of his people, with regard to mercies of this nature, fo as to be ready to bestow them whenever they shall earnestly pray for them.
-Thus faith the Lord, the holy One of Ifrael, and his maker, Ask of me of things to come, concerning my fons, and concerning the work of my hands, command ye me.
-What God is speaking of in this context, is the restoration of his church; not only a restoration from temporal calamity, and an outward captivity by Cyrus; but also a spiritual restoration and advancement, by God's commanding the heavens to drop down from above, and the skies to pour down rightcousness, and caufing the earth to open and bring forth falvation, and righteoufness to spring up together.
-God would have his people ask of him, or enquire of him by earnest prayer, to do this for them; and manifests himself as being at the command of earnest prayers for such a mercy: and a reason why God is so ready to hear such prayers, is couched in the words, viz.
-Because it is prayer for his own church, his chosen and beloved people, his sons and daughters, and the work of his hands; and he cannot deny any thing that is asked for their comfort and prosperity.
+God, in wonderful grace, is pleased to represent himself as it were at the command of his people, with regard to mercies of this nature, so as to be ready to bestow them whenever they shall earnestly pray for them; Isa. xlv.
+11. "Thus saith the Lord, the Holy One of Israel, and his Maker, ask of me concerning things to come, concerning my sons, and concerning the work of my hands, command ye me."
+What God is speaking of in this context, is the restoration of his church; not only a restoration from temporal calamity and an outward captivity, by Cyrus; but also a spiritual restoration and advancement, by God's commanding the heavens to drop down from above, and the skies to pour down righteousness, and causing the earth to open and bring forth salvation, and righteousness to spring up together, Ver.
+8. God would have his people ask of him, or inquire of him by earnest prayer, to do this for them; and manifests himself as being at the command of earnest prayers for such a mercy: And a reason why God is so ready to hear such prayers is couched in the words, viz.
+Recause it is prayer for his own church. his chosen and beloved people, his sons and daughters, and the work of his hands; and he cannot deny any thing that is asked for their comfort and prosperity.